0xARK/SportTrackPHP/README.md

 ## Installation

-If you want to try this battlship, first you have to clone this repository :
+If you want to try this application, first you have to clone this repository :

 ```bash
 git clone https://github.com/0xARK/SportTrackPHP